 1 Thessalonians 4:16-17

-Three separate loud declarations are made in these verses about how the coming of Jesus will be known to all— hardly a secret Rapture where Christians inexplicably disappear.
+“A loud command, the voice of the archangel, and the trumpet call of God.”
+Three separate loud declarations are made in these verses about how the coming of Jesus will be known to all—hardly a secret Rapture where Christians inexplicably disappear.
 The term “caught up” in the Latin translation of the Greek verb rapere, is where the word Rapture comes from.
-The imagery of the Lord coming in clouds was frequently used to speak of the Lord coming in glory and power (Psalm 68:4, Jeremiah 4:13, Daniel 7:13, Matthew 26:64).
+The imagery of the Lord coming in clouds was frequently used to symbolically speak of the Lord coming in glory and power (Psalm 68:4, Jeremiah 4:13, Daniel 7:13).
+Even Jesus told the High Priest that he would see him coming on the clouds at the destruction of Jerusalem (Matthew 26:64).

 Paul’s teaching that the church will “meet the Lord in the air”, does not mean that Christians will literally ascend into the clouds.